 Meticulous, spacious, Newport County waterfront.
 Air-conditioned home sits thirty feet from the water's edge.
 Enjoy panoramic waterfront views that impart a cruise-like atmosphere from the large deck, main living areas, and bedrooms.
 Watch the sun rise as it slowly peaks above the horizon and lights the early morning sky and enjoy the colorful skies of most sunsets.
 Marvel at the twinkling, fire-fly like lights that the Moon casts across the water on clear nights.

 Master bath has four foot shower.
 Second bathroom, upstairs, has tub/shower and contains full size washer and dryer in closet.
-Iron and board, hair dryers, and reasonable supply of shampoo, body wash, hand soap, clothes detergent, and toilet paper provided.
+Iron and board, hair dryers, and reasonable supply of shampoo, body wash, clothes detergent, and toilet paper provided.

 There is a half bath off the foyer as you enter the front door as well as a large storage/coat closet and access to the garage.